Polyrific-Inc/Polyrific.Catapult.Plugins.EntityFramework/README.md

-# Polyrific.Catapult.Plugins.EntityFramework
+# Polyrific.Catapult.TaskProviders.EntityFramework
-The Catapult plugin to deploy the database of a .NET framework project
+The Catapult task provider to deploy the database of a .NET framework project